spatie/laravel-twitter-streaming-api/README.md

 ];
 ```

-This package also comes with a facade, which provides an easy way to call the the class.
+This package also comes with a facade, which provides an easy way to call the class.

 ```php
 // config/app.php